 - Effective Data Use

 - Teacher and Principal Preparation and Support

 - Systematic Evidence Reviews

-Prior to joining Mathematica, Zukiewicz served as a corps member in Teach For America’s New York City program and also worked as a legislative director at New York City Council.
-She presents her work at conferences sponsored by the Association for Public Policy Analysis and Management, the Association for Education Finance and Policy, and other organizations.
-She holds an M.P.A. from New York University and an M.Ed. in bilingual education from the City University of New York Lehman College.
+Before joining Mathematica, Zukiewicz served as a corps member in Teach For America’s New York City program and worked as a legislative director on the New York City Council.
+She holds an M.P.A. from New York University and an M.Ed. in bilingual education from City University of New York.

 Modeling Successful Reentry Practices in Colorado

 The Colorado Evaluation and Action Lab (“Colorado Lab”) partners with the Office of Colorado’s Governor and works with state agencies to improve the lives of Colorado’s residents.